 Nelson has the highest percentage of people walking and cycling to work in New Zealand (18%, 2013 census) – a reflection of both ongoing commitment to investing in their walking and cycling network and a bike-friendly climate.
-The provision of good quality, well-located cycling facilities has also resulted in over 60% of students at Broadgreen Intermediate School in Stoke regularly cycling to school.
+The provision of good quality, well-located cycling facilities has also resulted in a large number of students regularly cycling to school.

 Nelson has a vision of ‘making cycling a safe, convenient and commonplace way of getting around Nelson’ and aims to increase the number of cycling journeys, improve safety, realise health benefits for Nelson residents of all ages, and increase mobility and independence for the ageing population.

-The Urban Cycleways Fund will help accelerate the Nelson coastal route which will provide a popular and useful link between Nelson city, along the state highway corridor, to Tahunanui and the airport.
-This will be supported with cycle education and promotion.
+The Urban Cycleways Fund helped accelerate the Nelson coastal route which provides a popular and useful link between Nelson city, along the state highway corridor, to Tahunanui and the airport.

 This 7.2 km stretch of shared paths and the Saltwater Creek bridge will complete the primary routes on Nelson’s cycling network.
-These facilities will connect residential areas around Tahunanui into Nelson CBD along a scenic coastal route, as well as provide connections to recreational facilities and schools.
-The route and type of cycleway along with staging, costs and funding will be informed by wider network planning in Nelson over the next 12–18 months.
+These facilities connect residential areas around Tahunanui into Nelson CBD along a scenic coastal route, as well as providing connections to recreational facilities and schools.